Best Live TV Streaming Service Providers Review

 YouTube makes it simple with just one package—which is great if it has what you need, but kind of a bummer if you want more sports or niche interest channels.

-YouTube TV’s only plan gives you 73 channels for $40 per month, which gives you a really low price per channel ($0.55).
-On top of that, YouTube TV will also search regular YouTube’s library for related content—but if you’re looking for something specific, we suggest switching to the original YouTube app because YouTube TV app’s is hit or miss sometimes.
+YouTube TV’s only plan gives you over 70 channels for $50 per month, which is a pretty good bang for your buck.
+On top of that, YouTube TV will also search regular YouTube’s library for related content—but if you’re looking for something specific, we suggest switching to the original YouTube app because YouTube TV’s app is hit or miss sometimes.

 Unlimited DVR storage for nine months